Obliquebanded leafroller (Choristoneura rosaceana)

 - chlorantraniliprole (Altacor 35WDG) at 3 to 4.5 oz/a.
 REI 4 hr.
 PHI 10 days.
 Do not apply more than 9 oz/a per season.

 - lambda-cyhalothrin (Warrior II) at 1.28 to 2.56 fl oz/a.
 REI 24 hr.
 PHI 14 days.
 May disrupt beneficial mite populations.
 Extremely toxic to fish; avoid spray drift and surface runoff.

 - methoxyfenozide (Intrepid 2F) at 8 to 16 fl oz/a.
 REI 4 hr.
 PHI 7 days.
-Rates higher in the recommended range and additional applications at 10- to 18-day intervals may be required for heavy infestations, sustained moth flight, situations in which it is difficult to achieve thorough coverage, and for quicker knockdown of larvae.
+Additional applications at 10- to 18-day intervals at maximum rates may be required for heavy infestations, sustained moth flight, situations in which it is difficult to achieve thorough coverage, and for quicker knockdown of larvae.
 See label for biofix information.
 Do not apply within 25 ft of an aquatic habitat, 150 ft if applied by air.

 - spinetoram (Delegate WG) at 4.5 to 7 oz/a.
 REI 4 hr.
 PHI 7 days.
 Maximum of four applications of spinetoram per season.

 - spinosad (Entrust SC) at 4 to 8 oz/a.
 REI 4 hr.
 PHI 7 days.
 Results are best when applied at petal fall.
 OMRI-listed for organic use.
 May act slowly.
 Do not exceed 29 fl oz/a per year.